 Strong passwords are those that are not easy to guess and are at least 8 characters in length and use a combination of letters, numbers and special characters (if allowed by the site or application).
 Also, enable security questions, if available.

-- Use two-factor authentication (2FA) to prove it's really you.
+- Use Multifactor Authentication (MFA) to prove it's really you.

 - Make sure that the latest patches are installed for your operating system and software applications.
 Also, it’s recommended that you enable Microsoft Windows Defender (which is part of the Windows 10 operating system) rather than using a 3rd party product.